flightaware/tohil/README.md

    - http://stackoverflow.com/questions/1150373/compile-the-python-interpreter-statically
  - allow statically compiling
  - check threading compatibility
- - let `py eval` work with indented multiline blocks
  - `py import ?-from module? module : -> nil`
  - return the short error line in the catch err variable and put the full stack trace in errorInfo
  - py call of non-existing function says raises attribute err, should be a NameError
  - make `py call` look in the builtins module - http://stackoverflow.com/a/11181607
  - all TODOs